EnriqueGS88/EnriqueGS88/README.md

 ## What I want to do next 🚀

 The intersection between NFTs and DeFi is quite exciting for me.
-I want to experiment with insurance, options, rebasing tokens + an NFT on top of it.
+I'm experimenting with insurance, options, rebasing tokens + an NFT on top of it.
 I want to build something nice that implements both practices.